pheryjs/phery/README.md

 +   **per_element_events**: Boolean, enable or disable per element events.
 See below.
 Enabled by default
 +   **cursor**: Boolean, change the body and html cursor to wait while the processing is happening and change back to auto after it's completed or error'ed out.
 Enabled by default
++   **default_href**: String, if you have a default controller that will take all ajax calls, specify it here.
+It will be overwritten if you provide `href`, `data-target` or `action` on elements.
+False by default
 ***
 #### Per element events